aryanap07/etherbank/README.md

 # EtherBank

-A secure Ethereum smart contract that enables users to deposit, withdraw, and transfer Ether on-chain.
-Built with Solidity, EtherBank demonstrates the core principles of decentralized banking through a minimal and efficient smart contract implementation.
+EtherBank is a decentralized banking smart contract built with Solidity for the Ethereum Virtual Machine (EVM).
+It enables users to securely deposit, withdraw, and transfer Ether while maintaining balances entirely on-chain without relying on a centralized intermediary.

 ## Overview